edgedb/easy-edgedb/README.md

 Much better!

-# Chapter 19 - Dracula flees back to Transylvania
+# Chapter 19 - Dracula escapes

+> Van Helsing hypnotises Mina, who is now half vampire and can feel Dracula.
+He asks her questions:

+> “Where are you now?”

+> “I do not know.
+It is all strange to me!”

+> “What do you see?”

+> “I can see nothing; it is all dark.”

+> “What do you hear?”

+> “The water... and little waves.”

+> “Then you are on a ship?”

+> “Oh, yes!”

-> Thanks to Mina, they know that Dracula has fled on a ship with his last box and is going back to Transylvania.
+> Now they know that Dracula has escaped on a ship with his last box and is going back to Transylvania.
 One team (Van Helsing and Mina) goes to Castle Dracula, while the others go to Varna to try to catch the ship when it arrives.
-Jonathan Harker just sharpens his knife, and looks very scary now - he wants to kill Dracula as soon as possible and save his wife.
+Jonathan Harker just sharpens his knife, and looks like a different person now.
+All he wants to do is kill Dracula and save his wife.
 But where is the ship?
-Every day they wait, and wait...and then one day, they get a telegram that says that the ship arrived at Galatz, not Varna.
-Is it too late?
+Every day they wait...and then one day, they get a message: the ship arrived at Galatz up the river, not Varna.
+Are they too late?
 They rush off up the river to try to find Dracula.

 We have another ship moving around the map in this chapter.
 Last time, we made a `Ship` type that looks like this: